Atari VCS/2600 - Artwork for unreleased/prototype games and hardware

 THE LORD OF THE RINGS: JOURNEY TO RIVENDELL

 Early catalog screen depictions showed fences (picture #1).
-The graphics for this are in the program, at byte locations $028f - $029d, along with some of the code used to display them.
-Thomas Jentzsch reconstructed the missing parts of the code so that they appear in the game (picture #2).
-For more information, check out the FAQ page
+The graphics for these were found in the program, at byte locations $028f - $029d, along with some of the code used to display them.
+Picture #2 shows how they appear in the game after the missing parts of the code were reconstructed.
+For more information, check out the

 McDONALD'S

 The early catalog screenshot (picture #1) resembles the (very) incomplete prototype that was found (picture #2).
-2 different prototype versions have been discovered for the Atari 400/800 computers, which are far more developed (but still unfinished) - you can see pictures of them at: http://www.digitpress.com/eastereggs/a48mcdonalds.htm
+2 different prototype versions have been discovered for the Atari 400/800 computers, which are far more developed (but still unfinished) - you can see pictures of them HERE.

 SKY SKIPPER